 Eavesdropping.
 Source: Screen capture

 Between walking around the city and eavesdropping on strangers, Ann is in frequent touch with her pal Ayane through some techno-wizardry commlink.
 These dialogue bits are fine, and all but are silent.
-There isn’t any voice acting, nor are there any annoying dialogue ambience you see in so many games.
+There isn’t any voice acting, nor is there any annoying dialogue ambience you see in so many games.
 Is this an issue?
 Not entirely, but it’s easy to miss some of the text if you aren’t paying attention.

 The ANNO: Mutationem demo does have a few objectives, and that’s mostly to explore the size of the city, loot some gear and make a cheap buck, but also to experience the combat.
 It makes sense, what with Ann being a double-hard bastard.